On Different Notions of Redundancy in Conditional-Independence-Based Discovery of Graphical Models: ERROR DETECTION AND CORRECTION

 \todo{Add example with PC-like tests?}

-\paragraph{Error detection in DAGs} First note that in DAGs we also can have purely graphical redundancies along (now directed) paths as in \cref{ex:transitive_dependence}.
+\paragraph{Error detection in DAGs} First note that in DAGs we can also have PGM-redundancies along (now directed) paths as in \cref{ex:transitive_dependence}.
 But just as in \cref{ex:implied_connectedness}, there are also dependences that follow from the particular graphical assumption.
 To see this, consider the following variant of \cref{fig:three_v_structures}. \begin{corollary}[multiple colliders] Consider an independence model that is Markovian and faithful to the DAG with edges $X_i\to Y$ for $i=1, \dots, n\in\N_{>1}$.
 Assume we learn a DAG using a given topological ordering and the CI-statements from \cref{prop:protocol_graph_markovian}.
-Then all tests $X_i\not\ind X_j\mid Y$ with $i, j\in \{1, \dots, n\}, i\neq j$ are purely graphically redundant.
-Conversely, all \emph{in}dependences and all statements $X_i\not\ind Y\mid \{X_1, \dots, X_n\}\setminus\{X_i\}$ for $i=1, \dots, n$ are Graphoid-redundant. \end{corollary}
+Then all tests $X_i\not\ind X_j\mid Y$ with $i, j\in \{1, \dots, n\}, i\neq j$ are PGM-redundant.
+Conversely, all \emph{in}dependences and all statements $X_i\not\ind Y\mid \{X_1, \dots, X_n\}\setminus\{X_i\}$ for $i=1, \dots, n$ are GA-redundant. \end{corollary}